zyh001/WindowsSpyBlocker/doc/data/eset.md

 You can integrate data specifically generated for ESET Firewall from [`data/eset`](../../data/eset) folder.

-Here is e quick example:
+Here is a quick example:

 ![](../.res/data/eset/eset-firewall-20200123.png)